 - Pour the chicken broth into a medium sized saucepan.
 Add salt and garlic powder (optional), then stir and bring the broth to a boil.

 - Stir the Moroccan couscous into the boiling chicken broth, along with garlic powder and olive oil, then immediately remove the pan from the heat and cover with a lid.

 - Allow the couscous to rest for 5 minutes, then fluff with a fork and Enjoy!

-Couscous is an excellent side for lamb (see below for recipes from delish), or chicken, you could do grilled chicken, baked chicken, fried chicken or Super Easy Crock Pot Chicken.
-You can also substitute the chicken broth with water and make a simple vegetable stew to serve on top of the couscous if you want a vegetarian/vegan option. 👇👇
+Couscous is an excellent side for grilled lamb, or chicken.
+You could do grilled chicken, baked chicken, fried chicken or Super Easy Crock Pot Chicken.
+You can also substitute the chicken broth with water and make a simple vegetable stew to serve on top of the couscous if you want a vegetarian/vegan option.

 Light and fluffy Moroccan couscous with a hint of garlic.